Last updated November 2025

 Q7: Do these tablets come with free internet service?

-Yes, most providers offer free monthly data plans, but check with your provider for details on data limits.
+Yes, most providers offer free monthly data plans.
+We recommend checking with your specific provider for details on data limits.

 Q8: What should I do if my application is denied?